 Support is essential to recovery because people are rarely able to fully recover on their own.

 Support groups and family are great resources for people going through treatment.
 They can provide motivation to stay clean as well as a group of people with whom a newly sober person can relate.
-Those with underlying mental disorders may be prescribed medication to help them manage and find successful recovery.
+Those with an underlying mental disorder may be prescribed medication to help them manage their condition and find successful recovery.

 Finding Treatment For Inhalant Addiction

 Recovery from Inhalant addiction is possible through specialized treatment plans, and finding treatment can be easy with the right help.
 Deciding to get well and break your addiction to Inhalants could be a life-saving decision.
 If you or a loved one are struggling with an Inhalant addiction, finding the right treatment center is imperative to success.
-Contact a treatment provider now, so we can help you find the treatment you need.
+Contact a treatment provider now for more information.